 A glossary defining the terms in the tuition classification policy can be found in the University System of Georgia Board of Regents Tuition Classification.

-- Academic: The Director of Admissions is responsible for assigning this waiver under the following criteria: Freshmen students who have demonstrated the potential to excel within a particular program of study offered by the institution as evidenced by scoring within the top half of students matriculating at the institution or the top half of students matriculating within the particular program of study to which the student has applied.
-Institutions shall determine the top half using the academic criteria (e.g., Freshman Index, standardized test scores, GPA, artistic ability) applicable either for general admission to the institution or for the particular program of study to which the student has applied.
+- Academic: The Director of Admissions is responsible for assigning this waiver under the following criteria: Freshmen students who have demonstrated the potential to excel within a particular program of study offered by the institution as evidenced by scoring within the top half of the students matriculating at the institution or the top half of students matriculating within the particular program of study to which the student has applied.
+Institutions shall determine the top half using the academic criteria (i.e. FI, standardized test scores, GPA, artistic ability) applicable either for general admission to the institution or for the particular program of study to which the student has applied.
 Presidential waivers (2% of the previous year’s Fall full time enrollment).

 U.S. Citizens, Permanent Residents, and Other Eligible Non-Citizens